John L. Wilson to Abraham Lincoln, 11 September 18561

 5“Buck African” was a racist term for a man of African ancestry, which some nineteenth-century Euro-Americans employed as a racially charged epithet.
 Within this context, Wilson is referring to the Democratic Party.

-Egypt was a popular nickname for Southern Illinois.
-Lincoln delivered more than fifty speeches throughout Illinois during the campaign of 1856, including in Southern Illinois.
-Turnout was low in Southern Illinois, however, as relatively few Republicans lived in the region.
+Lincoln delivered more than fifty speeches throughout Illinois during the campaign of 1856, including in southern Illinois--a region popularly known as “Egypt” or “Little Egypt”.
+Turnout was low in southern Illinois, however, as relatively few Republicans lived in the region.

 D. R. Hundley, Social Relations in Our Southern States (New York: Henry B. Price, 1860), 195; O. J. Hollister, Life of Schuyler Colfax (New York: Funk and Wagnalls, 1886), 124; Chicago Daily Tribune (IL), 8 September 1856, 2:1; 12 September 1856, 3:3; 13 September 1856, 2:1; 17 September 1856, 2:2; George W. Smith, When Lincoln Came to Egypt (Carbondale: Southern Illinois University Press, 2016), 3-4; Michael Burlingame, Abraham Lincoln: A Life (Baltimore: The Johns Hopkins University Press, 2008), 1:425-26.